BuloZB/BuloCloudSentinel/SECURITY.md

 13. **Security headers**: Configure proper security headers for all HTTP responses.
 14. **Vulnerability scanning**: Regularly scan your application for vulnerabilities using automated tools.
 15. **Secure development practices**: Follow secure coding practices and conduct security-focused code reviews.

+For detailed guidance on secure coding practices, please refer to our [Security Code Review Checklist](docs/security/security_code_review_checklist.md).

+## Security Champions Program

+Bulo.Cloud Sentinel maintains a Security Champions Program to promote security awareness and practices throughout the development team.
+The program includes:

+1. **Designated Champions**: Each team has a designated security champion responsible for promoting security best practices.
+2. **Regular Training**: Security champions receive additional security training and share knowledge with their teams.
+3. **Security Reviews**: Champions participate in security reviews and help identify potential security issues early.
+4. **Vulnerability Triage**: Champions help prioritize and address security vulnerabilities.

+For more information on our Security Champions Program, see the [Security Champions Program](docs/security/security_champions_program.md) documentation.

 ## Security Features